cfusterbarcelo/cfusterbarcelo.github.io/_pages/about.md

 - Coffee with soy milk

 ## Last news
+* _January 2023_: Starting at the [AI4LIFE Project](https://www.eu-openscreen.eu/projects/ai4life.html) with [Dra.
+Arrate Muñoz Barrutia](https://image.hggm.es/es/arrate-munoz).
+More details will be coming!
 * _December 2022_: NEW!
 We have a date for my PhD defense!
 The 13th of December at 11:00h I will be presenting my thesis at the [UC3M](https://www.uc3m.es/Home).
+* _November 2022_: NEW!
+Giving a talk to [IDOVEN](https://es.idoven.ai) in Gran Vía, Madrid the 23th of November.
+I will be presenting my thesis.
 * _November 2022_: NEW!
 Participated in Skype A Scientist with [Linzer Technikum](https://www.litec.ac.at) for last year students.
 Check the slides [here](https://cfusterbarcelo.github.io/files/SkypeAScientist-08-11.pdf)!
 * _October 2022_: PyConES talk available on [Youtube](https://www.youtube.com/watch?v=ejwLeCrf3pY)!
 * _October 2022_: Lecturer at the [PyconES](https://2022.es.pycon.org) presenting my thesis adding a little bit of... spice.
 Check it [here](https://charlas.2022.es.pycon.org/pycones2022/talk/review/BPRDBMLFMH9YW7RBALCHHS7THN7PPPKM).